KASUKABE Kiri Tansu (Paulownia Chests)

-At the beginning of the Edo period (1600-1868), craftsmen who had gathered to build the Toshogu Shrine in Nikko, took up residence in Kasukabe, an inn town along the old Nikko post road.
-It is said that these craftsmen were responsible for starting this craft by making cabinets and small articles out of paulownia taken from the surrounding area.
+At the beginning of the Edo era (1600-1868), craftsmen building the Toshogu Shrine in Nikko took up residence in the town of Kasukabe along the old Nikko post road.
+It is said that these craftsmen started the craft of Kasukabe paulownia chests by making cabinets and other small items using paulownia wood from the surrounding area.

-From as far back as the Edo period, these chests have been characterized by their linear design, quiet and simple appearance with no unnecessary decoration, having been fostered by a warrior culture which respected solidity and undecorated elegance.
-Wardrobes, chest of draws and more traditional chest are being made to the same guidelines today.
+From as far back as the Edo era, these chests have been characterized by their linear design and quiet, simple appearance with minimal decoration, fostered by a warrior culture that respected strength and undecorated elegance.
+Traditional chests, chest of drawers and wardrobes are still being made to the same specifications today.

-From as far back as the Edo period, Kasukabe Kiri Tansu paulownia chests have been characterized by their linear design, quiet and simple appearance with no unnecessary decoration, having been fostered by a warrior culture which respected solidity and undecorated elegance.
+From as far back as the Edo era, Kasukabe Kiri Tansu paulownia chests have been characterized by their linear design and quiet, simple appearance with minimal decoration, fostered by a warrior culture that respected strength and undecorated elegance.

 How to make

-The method of producing the chests is largely divided into the steps of preparing the wood, assembling the body, assembling the various parts, coloring and then setting the metal finishings.
-To express the full beauty of the paulownia wood, the very soul of Kiri Tansu chests, no shortcuts are taken in the diligent preparation of the boards.
-After sufficient natural drying, the pure paulownia wooden boards are assembled using a variety of traditional joinery methods to produce a robust and sturdy finished product.
+The method of producing the chests involves preparing the wood, assembling the body and other parts, coloring and setting the metal finishings.
+No shortcut is taken when preparing the boards.
+Expressing the full beauty of the paulownia wood is the very soul of Kiri Tansu chests.
+After being allowed to dry naturally, the boards are assembled using a variety of traditional joinery methods to produce a robust and sturdy product.